 But DoC isn’t interested in setting anything up.
 Shelke declares that the souls inside Omega are a virtual network and she should be able to Synaptic Net Dive them.
 Ah-huh.
 You’d better hold your nose, Shelke, because I’m pretty sure this plot point still smells like the inside of the author’s ass.
 Finding her old SND equipment, Shelke performs the dive and finds a deific vision of a woman inside of Chaos’ collection of souls.
 The figure hands Shelke a Materia-like sphere, and Shelke escapes Omega to give the sphere to Vincent: it is the Protomateria, and Shelke now looks like Lucrecia.
 Except… Lucrecia now appears to be a redhead, either in an attempt to give her Shelke’s hair or because of weird lighting, which makes Lucrecia look even more like Shalua than usual.
-Kyle and I weren’t sure this was supposed to be Lucrecia when we first watched it, and debated who this was supposed to be for a long time.
-At first, I thought this was an impressive bit of work that the game had two characters that could fill the same role for Vincent and who were designed to be so alike (Shalua and Lucrecia), but after looking over the game in this Journal… I’m not entirely sure the authors of this game are capable of that kind of symbolism?
+Kyle and I weren’t sure this was supposed to be Lucrecia when we first watched it, and debated who this was supposed to be for a stretch.
+At first, I thought this was an impressive bit of work that the game had two characters that could fill the same role for Vincent and who were designed to be so alike (Shalua and Lucrecia), but after looking over the game again to write this Journal… I’m not entirely sure the authors of this game are capable of that kind of symbolism?
 I feel like this might be one of those situations where poor enough work can be mistaken for a genuine plot element?

 Lucrecia is… honestly somewhat comically… snapped back to Omega as though she were tethered with an elastic band, and Vincent regains control over his Chaos form.
 Of course, being Vincent Valentine, his very first act after regaining control of his body is to enter a godforsaken flashback.
-In this flashback, we learn that Lucrecia didn’t originally plan on using the Protomateria in Vincent, but that Vincent began to die during her attempts to heal his gunshot wound, she became overcome with guilt over the loss of his father and so infused Vincent with Chaos to make sure he would survive, and then she added the Protomateria to help him control Chaos.
+In this flashback, we learn that Lucrecia didn’t originally plan on using the Protomateria in Vincent.
+When Vincent began to die during Lucrecia’s attempts to heal his gunshot wound, she became overcome with guilt over the loss of his father and so infused Vincent with Chaos to make sure he would survive, and then she added the Protomateria to help him control Chaos.
 Unfortunately, even that didn’t seem to have been enough.

-We jump ahead an unspecified period of time to the same lab, where Lucrecia is shouting about baby Sephiroth being taken away from her, even though the game had basically forgotten about Sephiroth by now.
+We jump ahead an unspecified period of time to the same lab, where Lucrecia is shouting about baby Sephiroth being taken away from her, even though the game had basically forgotten about Sephiroth prior to now.
 It’s not a problem with the scene itself, so much as it is with all the game to date.
 Geeze, what was it I was saying in the Crisis Core Journal about a prologue that doesn’t seem to have been written with its few founding scenes in mind?
 Welcome to the sequel that does the same thing!
 I mean, I’m glad to have an FFVII game that doesn’t orbit around Sephiroth, but don’t erase him when he’s still somewhat relevant!
 At the very least, Sephiroth’s birth does impact the plot by causing Lucrecia to abandon her research on Vincent.
 The scene that follows is fractured and deliberately misleading, mentioning the words “memory copy.”
 Long story short: by the end of it Lucrecia has gone off and disappeared, with the implication that she may have gone to kill herself.
 Or maybe to banish herself at the mako spring?
-I suppose you can interpret for yourself.
+Interpret for yourself.